 If you are not sure whether you qualify for low-income services or have other questions about eligibility, please feel free to call Volunteer Legal Services at (253) 572-5134 to ask us about your individual case.
 Even if you do not qualify for one of our programs, we may be able to connect you with other resources which can help you.
 You should be prepared to bring with you all documents or other information related to your case so the volunteer attorney can give you the best possible informed advice.
 If at all possible, DO NOT bring children with you to any clinic.

-Lawhelp Center -- Please see the current schedule on our home page or at the Law Library; the schedule may change weekly.
-The Lawhelp Center provides first-come/first-served walk-in assistance for family law issues at the Pierce County Law Library, 930 Tacoma Ave.
-S. (1st floor of the County-City Building).
+Family Law Walk-in Clinics -- Please see the current schedule on our home page; the schedule may change weekly.
+Walk-in clinics provide first-come/first-served advice appointments for family law issues at 621 Tacoma Ave S, Suite 303).
 Legal advice, intake and limited legal services are available to people who meet low-income eligibility standards.
-Please note that the volunteers at the Lawhelp Center may be able to review paperwork you have completed but cannot fill out forms for you.
+Please note that the volunteer attorneys you meet with at the walk-in clinic may be able to review paperwork you have completed but cannot fill out forms for you at the walk-in appointment.
 If you need assistance filling out family law forms, call (253) 798-3627 at 8 a.m.
-M-F to make an appointment with the Family Law Facilitators (there is a charge for each appointment but no income eligibility requirement).
+M-F to make an appointment with the Family Law Facilitators (there is a $20 charge for each appointment but no income eligibility requirement).

-Bankruptcy Clinic -- The Last Monday of each month at the Pierce County Law Library is the Bankruptcy Clinic.
-The Bankruptcy Clinic also begins at 6 p.m.
+Bankruptcy Clinics -- The 3rd Tuesday and 4th Wednesday of each month at the Volunteer Legal Services office.
+The Bankruptcy Clinic begins at 6 p.m.
 Call Volunteer Legal Services for an appointment, and be prepared to bring with you identification, a current list of debts or credit report, and proof of income.

 Pro Se Family Law Clinic -- By appointment; advice and paperwork review for low-income clients representing themselves in all areas of family law (dissolution, temporary orders, parenting plans, paternity, custody, support, etc.).
-Held from noon-1:30 p.m. on the 2nd and 4th Wednesdays of each month, 621 Tacoma Ave.
+Held from noon-1:30 p.m. on the 1st and 3rd Wednesdays of each month, 621 Tacoma Ave.
 S., Suite 303.
 Call VLS at (253) 572-5134.

-The Wills Clinic -- Third Thursday of each month, at the VLS Program Office, 2-4 p.m.
+The 3rd Thursday Wills Clinic -- Third Thursday of each month, at the VLS Program Office, 2-4 p.m.
 Call VLS at (253) 572-5134 to make an appointment.
 This clinic is available to all eligible clients who need to write or update a will or power of attorney.

 Pierce County AIDS Foundation Wills Project -- Third Thursday of each month, at the Pierce County AIDS Foundation, 2-4 p.m.
 Sponsored by TPCBA Volunteer Legal Services and the Pierce County AIDS Foundation.
 Call PCAF at (253) 383-2565 to make an appointment.
 This clinic is focused on wills, powers of attorney and other estate issues.
 If you are a PCAF client and need help with other civil legal issues, call Volunteer Legal Services directly at (253) 572-5134 for help.

-Record Expungement Clinic -- First and Third Mondays of each month, 6-8 p.m., 621 Tacoma Ave.
+Record Expungement, Driver Relicensing and Juvenile Record Sealing Clinics -- Fourth Monday of each month, 6-8 p.m., 621 Tacoma Ave.
 S., Suite 303.
 Call VLS at (253) 572-5134 for more information or to make an appointment.

-Thank You to all our clinic volunteers!
+Thank You to all our clinic volunteers and community partners!